 Promoting sleep in hospital settings is also essential not just for the time that patients spend in confinement – it also helps them become more proactive in their after-hospital care, like being more competent in following doctor’s orders and participating in activities that boost their wellness.

-Promoting Sleep in Hospital Settings: What You Can Do
+How to Improve Sleep in Hospital Settings: What You Can Do

 Fortunately, a growing number of healthcare professionals are becoming more aware of the importance of sleep in recovery and how the current hospital operations and protocols are disturbing patient sleep.
-Through studies and experimentation, plus useful technology to aide in this, many hospitals across the country are working on coming up with better and more effective solutions to promote sleep in hospital settings.
+Through studies and experimentation, plus useful technology to aid in this, many hospitals across the country are working on coming up with better and more effective solutions to promote sleep in hospital settings.

 Here are some things you can apply in your own medical facility:

-Reduce unnecessary disruptions.
 Overhaul nighttime scheduling at your hospital, making sure that no unnecessary activities take place like cleaning and changing sheets, etc. It would also help to find better, quieter ways to deliver alerts from medical devices in-room to the clinician concerned without rousing sleeping patients.

-Use better linens.
 Transform your rooms into spaces that not only promote sleep in hospital settings but also into a haven for restoration and complete healing by making better linen and patient apparel choices.
 No one can sleep restfully when they have scratchy, rough, or smelly linens.
 Replace them with linens of better and more comfortable fabric quality to help boost sleep and relaxation.

 Get better linens for your medical facility from Unitex!
 Contact us today to get a free quote and learn more about how we can help your healthcare business.